PowerGridModel/power-grid-model/docs/user_manual/dataset-terminology.md

       - **{py:class}`DenseBatchColumnarData <power_grid_model.data_types.DenseBatchColumnarData>`:** A dictionary of attributes as keys and 2D/3D numpy array of `BatchColumn` type as values in a single dataset.
       - **{py:class}`SparseBatchColumnarData <power_grid_model.data_types.SparseBatchColumnarData>`:** A typed dictionary with a 1D numpy array of `Indexpointer` type under `indptr` key and `SingleColumn` under `data` which is all components flattened over all batches.

-- **{py:class}`Indexpointer <power_grid_model.data_types.Indexpointer>`:** A 1D numpy array of int64 type used to specify sparse batches.
+- **{py:class}`IndexPointer <power_grid_model.data_types.IndexPointer>`:** A 1D numpy array of int64 type used to specify sparse batches.
 It indicates the range of components within a scenario.
 For example, an Index pointer  of [0, 1, 3, 3] indicates 4 batches with element indexed with 0 in 1st batch, [1, 2, 3] in 2nd batch and no elements in 3rd batch.
 - **{py:class}`SingleColumn <power_grid_model.data_types.SingleColumn>`:** A 1D/2D numpy array of values corresponding to a specific attribute.
 - **{py:class}`BatchColumn <power_grid_model.data_types.BatchColumn>`:** A 2D/3D numpy array of values corresponding to a specific attribute.